 Stephanie Bushey serves as the University's Vice President for Institutional Research and Assessment.
 Dr. Bushey has oversight responsibility for data collection and analysis, survey research and reporting, and statistical modeling.
-She also oversees administrative and academic assessment and reports to the Senior Vice President for Planning and Administration.
+She also oversees administrative and academic assessment.

 Dr. Bushey has been with Hofstra since 1994, with a 2 year leave to work for a market research supplier.
 Prior to joining Hofstra, she worked in advertising and fund raising.
 She has her B.F.A. from Syracuse University, M.S. in Social Research from Hunter College, and Ph.D. in Applied Organizational Psychology from Hofstra.
 She is a member of the Association for Institutional Research, where she has served multiple terms as a peer reviewer and as a member of the US News Advisory Committee, the North East Association for Institutional Research, and has chaired the Long Island IR Association group.